rsmith52/Parallax-Engine/README.md

 * "Selected Event" concept.
 Doesn't need to be directly in front, could be on ground, under, look ahead, etc.
 * More advanced falling physics
 * Intermittent bug that happens on stairs sometimes where on_tile is null
+* Fix queued jumps to use latest input direction, not previous direction!

 ### UI Code
 * Simple message boxes